The Kurt Lewin Award

 This is a list of past award winners and the titles of their spoken addresses.

 Past winners sorted by name / Sorted by year

 Call for Nominations: SPSSI’s 2023 Kurt Lewin Award

 Although Kurt Lewin made contributions in many fields, his activities and research were a remarkable personal crystallization of the goals of the Society for the Psychological Study of Social Issues.
 The award is given in honor of Kurt Lewin and of his legacy.

 Nominees and self-nominees should be investigators who have made “outstanding contributions to the development and integration of psychological research and social action.”

 Named for the late Kurt Lewin, a pioneer in the science of group dynamics and a founder of SPSSI, this prestigious award is presented annually.
-The award recipient is invited to present a distinguished address as part of SPSSI’s program at the APA convention or at the stand-alone convention, depending on the award year.
+Typically, the award recipient is invited to present a distinguished address as part of SPSSI’s program at the annual meeting.
 The winner of the award also receives a plaque and $1,000.
 The award is made annually.

 HOW TO APPLY

 Nominations and self-nominations should include full name, contact information, current CV, and a short statement of recommendation (400 words or less).
 Nominations can be endorsed by multiple SPSSI members, but separate letters of recommendation are not required.
 Nor is selection made on the basis of how many recommendations are received for any nominee.
 Nominations should be emailed to email@example.com, copying firstname.lastname@example.org, with the subject “2023 Kurt Lewin Nomination.”
 The selection committee may request additional information to supplement nominations.

 The deadline for receipt of materials is announced annually, typically in the early fall.